Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Introduction

 \subsection{Contributions and outline}

-Other distance measures on distributions could be used in place of $d_W$ in \eqref{eq:prob-DRO}.
-In this paper, we explain why the choice of Wasserstein distance is natural in the context of adversarial defense.
-We do this by exploring the links between \eqref{eq:prob-DRO} and \eqref{eq:prob-robust} as well as maximum-margin classifiers (see Definition \ref{def:max-margin-bilevel}).
+In this paper, we first explore how using a Wasserstein ambiguity set in \eqref{eq:prob-DRO} can result in stronger guarantees for robustness to perturbations than \eqref{eq:prob-robust}.
 Specifically, in Section~\ref{sec:margin-finite}, we show that for sufficiently small $\epsilon$, \eqref{eq:prob-DRO} yields the maximum-margin classifier.
 In Section~\ref{sec:margin-cvar}, we extend the link between the conditional value-at-risk of the distance function \eqref{eq:distance} and a chance-constrained version of \eqref{eq:prob-DRO} (observed by \citet{Xie2019}) to the probability minimization problem \eqref{eq:prob-DRO}.
 This link yields an interpretation of optimal solutions of \eqref{eq:prob-DRO} for large $\epsilon$, as optimizers of the conditional value-at-risk of the distance function \eqref{eq:distance}.
+Thus, solving the DRO problem ensures that, for a certain fraction $\rho$, the average of the $\rho$-proportion of \emph{smallest} margins is as large as possible.

 In Section~\ref{sec:reformulation}, we give a reformulation of \eqref{eq:prob-DRO} for linear classifiers, obtaining a regularized risk minimization problem with a ``ramp loss'' objective.
 This formulation highlights the link between distributional robustness and robustness to outliers, a criterion which has motivated the use of ramp loss in the past.
 We suggest a class of smooth approximations for the ramp loss, allowing problems with this objective to be solved (approximately) with standard continuous optimization algorithms.